-After each lesson, they are a variety of exercises for you to complete.
+After each lesson, there are a variety of exercises for you to complete.
 The first is called “Hear It Say It!”.
 You’re supposed to record your voice and compare it to the audio.
 While I’m happy that all the audio is recorded from the native speaking Chinese host, it’s disappointing that I can’t have a man’s voice to copy.
 This function could still be useful but every time I push the record button, the app crashes.

 The next test is called “Write It!”.
 Here you listen to the audio and type in the pinyin that you hear.
-So, for example, you hear zàijiàn.
-That’s what you’re supposed to type in.
+So for example, if you hear zàijiàn, then that’s what you’re supposed to type in.
 However, there’s no way to add the tone intonation marks.
 So, if you type it as zai jian, zaijian, zai4jian4 or 再见 all would be marked incorrect.
 It’s not a huge problem because you can manually change your score, but it’s just another thing that isn’t made particularly well.

 Up next is the “Know It!” test.
 Here, you read a word or phrase in English and record yourself saying it in Chinese.
 Once again the app crashes every time I try to record my voice.
 I emailed support about this problem and they suggested I uninstall and reinstall the app.
 That didn’t work and I didn’t try to figure out another solution.